 1921 and 1925—Renowned artist John Singer Sargent completes ambitious mural program, incorporating sculpture and architectural ornamentation, for the MFA’s Rotunda (1921) and Colonnade (1925), now known as the Ruth and Carl J. Shapiro Rotunda and Colonnade.
 These murals are restored and conserved in 1999.

-September 1927—The School of the Museum of Fine Arts opens its new building, designed by Guy Lowell, on the Fenway.
+September 1927—The School of the Museum of Fine Arts (now the School of the Museum of Fine Arts at Tufts University) opens its new building, designed by Guy Lowell, on the Fenway.
 The building is renovated and expanded in 1987 by Graham Gund Architects.

 November 1928—The Decorative Arts Wing, designed by Guy Lowell, opens on the east side of the MFA to house the Museum’s extensive collection of European and American decorative arts.